daneasterman/wikipedia-node-scraper/README.md

 ### How does this work?

-The code scrapes Wikipedia by programmatically navigating to each link in an array of links and extracting the title, first paragraph and first thumbnail image of the article.
+The code scrapes Wikipedia by programmatically navigating to each link in an array of links and extracting the title, first paragraph and first thumbnail image of each article.

 This generates a neatly formatted JSON file which is saved to the hard disk so that I am not constantly "hitting" the Wikipedia server and placing too much strain on the site's resources.